chrisnoonan98675/site/xl-deploy/concept/provisioning-ecosystems-with-xl-deploy.markdown

 A provisionable can contain *provisioners* that define actions to take after the environment is set up, such as running a Puppet script to install Apache Tomcat.

 In addition to provisionables, a provisioning package can contain *templates*.
 Templates define configuration items (CIs) that XL Deploy should create based on the results of the provisioners.
-For example, after a Puppet script installs Apache Tomcat, XL Deploy can automatically create `overthere.SshHost`, `tomcat.Server`, and `tomcat.VirtualHost` CIs with the right properties, as well as an XL Deploy environment that contains them.
+For example, after a Puppet script installs Apache Tomcat, XL Deploy can automatically create `overthere.SshHost`, `tomcat.Server`, and `tomcat.VirtualHost` CIs with the right properties and assign them to an XL Deploy [environment](/xl-deploy/how-to/create-an-environment-in-xl-deploy.html).
 This allows you to immediately use these CIs in deployments.

 In addition to blueprints and provisioning packages, you need to define *ecosystems*, which are logical groupings of *providers*.
 A provider is a set of credentials needed to connect to a cloud technology such as Amazon EC2.